Mapping the crypto market maker landscape: List of 32 market makers

 Three Arrows Capital is a Singapore-based fund manager specialising in emerging markets.

-Founded in July 2017 by three senior Optiver traders and developers with the mission to professionalise crypto market making, Wintermute Trading is a global algorithmic market maker in digital assets.
-According to its website, it is currently providing liquidity on 100+ crypto exchanges.
+Founded in July 2017 by three senior Optiver traders and developers with the mission to professionalise crypto market making, Wintermute Trading is one of the top global algorithmic market makers in crypto.
+They trade over 500 trading pairs on over 40 vetted exchanges, in both spot and derivatives.

 Market making has been playing a similar important role in the crypto markets as in the traditional markets.
 While the crypto industry is nascent and its market maker landscape highly fragmented, market makers are effectively increasing the tradability of assets as well as the overall efficiency of the markets and the token ecosystems.